hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 ### `sbatch` job submission script

-An `sbatch` job submission script is essentially a normal shell script with the Slurm resources specified at the top.
+An `sbatch` job submission script is essentially a normal shell script with the Slurm resources specified at the top (Slurm directives).
 Below is an example of an sbatch shell script that is requesting the following:
 * the "short" partition for 2 hours
 * on 4 cores (30 minutes for each core)
 * using 400MBs (100MB for each core)